utdcrypto/Org-Website/src/pages/index.md

           Generally we run four workshops every semester in partnership with industry leaders and companies in the ecosystem.
 We focus on teaching practical skills and understanding of blockchain technology and applications from both a technical and business perspective.
+[Sign up](https://forms.gle/wywo6vFU1siSbnpa6) to our newsletter to be
+          notified when and where our events are being held
         icon:
           enabled: true
           icon: fa-cube